1937–38 USM Alger season: Review

 Despite the differing accounts regarding the identity of USM Alger's first president, the official document dated July 5, 1937, addressed to the Algiers prefecture, clearly confirms that Ali Zaid who would later become a martyr of the Algerian War of Independence was the first official and administrative president of the club.
 The same document indicates that Arezki Meddad held the role of honorary president, suggesting his symbolic and social influence without occupying a formal administrative position.
 However, press sources particularly the Alger républicain newspaper dated June 20, 1963 state that the club was founded through the efforts of Arezki Meddad, Ali Zaid and former player Mohamed Hamdi.

-This founding committee was composed as follows: President: Ali Zaid, Vice Presidents: Bennacceur Lakhdar, Fernane Taieb, General Secretary: Halit Ali, Assistant General Secretary: Ahmed Kemmat, Treasurer: Arezki Meddad.
+This founding committee was composed as follows: President: Ali Zaid, Vice Presidents: Bennaceur Lakhdar, Fernane Taieb, General Secretary: Halit Ali, Assistant General Secretary: Ahmed Kemmat, Treasurer: Arezki Meddad.
 This initial leadership laid the organizational groundwork for the club and managed its early activities during a period of growing political and social tensions in Algeria.

 During that season, USM Alger was placed in a group that included the following teams: JSL Belfort, JS Blida, U Saloumbier FM, JSO Hussein Dey, CP Harrach, PS Orléanvilles and JSO Maison Carrée.
 According to the competition's rules, each club was required to participate with two teams: a first team and a reserve team, with fixtures scheduled for both on matchdays.
 During this inaugural season, USM Alger hosted its home matches either at the Bainem Stadium or at the Belfort Stadium, depending on availability and logistical considerations.
 The first match was on October 17, 1937 against JSO Hussein Dey and it ended in a draw.